 This is the next level of muscle tissue case.
 In this case, there is more extensive damage, which affects more of the individual muscle fibers, and when this happens, the muscle does not experience a full rupture.

 The result of a Grade 2 level to the muscles is a greater level of loss of strength and motion compared with the first level.
-As far as recovery time, it can take the person about two to three months to finish their healing and be ready to get back into rigorous sport and exercise.
+Regarding recovery time, it can take about two to three months to finish their healing and be ready to get back into rigorous sport and exercise.
 Stretching and Vitamin E supplementation can also break up scar tissue.

 These types of severe injuries may call for surgery to repair and treat the condition when severe damages occur.
 During the procedure, the professional can reattach the muscle and tendon that have experienced serious damage.
-But you must keep in mind that scar tissue can form and affect a high degree or full range of movement.
+But it would help if you kept in mind that scar tissue can form and affect a high degree or full range of movement.

 All injuries can be characterized as coming with bruising and loss of balance.
 So be careful as you learn more about the difference between irritation and permanent injury.